in

 Many lady beetle species fly hundreds of miles to hibernate at higher elevations in winter.
 Most of the year lady beetles are in a quiescent state congregating in large aggregations near creeks or water during the summer and in trees and tall plants at higher elevations in fall and winter.
 Lady beetles feed little when aggregated living off of fat stored during the spring feeding phase.
 Adult lady beetles feed on 200 to 500 medium-sized aphids before aggregating.

-Coverage and release: Lady beetles will remain in a garden if there is enough food to sustain them.
+Lady bugs will remain in a garden if there is enough food to sustain them.
 If there is not enough food—aphids or other soft-bodied pests, they will fly away or aggregate.
 Hibernating lady beetles released into a garden will not feed until they have burned off the fat they stored before hibernating.

 If you purchase lady beetles that have been refrigerated and are hibernating, release a few dozen at a time allowing them to find food.
 If you release several hundred at once, they are likely to simply fly away.